SensitivePen/Dysgraphia_prediction/README.md

-# SensitivePen
-Dysgraphia prediction prototype
+### SensitivePen: Dysgraphia prediction prototype
 - Collects data (Adults, Children, Dataset)
 - Creates prediction windows for each proband
 - Calculates features for each window
 - Provides prediction framework (regression & classification)

-Data
+### Data
 - 27 probands have been used in the final model (Adults & Children)
 - Contains sentence and loop data
 - 3 outliers have been identified and removed for the regression model (C14, C33, C36)
 - Standard Deviation: 6.95      |       Mean: 14.89

-Results
+### Results
+The loop data showed to generate significantly better results than the sentence data.
+Hence, only the loop data was used in the models.

 **Classification (binary)**

-Sensitivity: 91 % (% of dysgraphia identified)
+- Sensitivity: 91 % (% of dysgraphia identified)
-Specificity: 62.5 % (% of non-dysraphia identified)
+- Specificity: 62.5 % (% of non-dysraphia identified)
-Accuracy: 74 % (total accuracy)
+- Accuracy: 74 % (total accuracy)

 **Regression**

-RMSE (incl. outliers): 5.38
+- RMSE (incl. outliers): 5.38
-RMSE (no outliers): 4.36
+- RMSE (no outliers): 4.36